foxthefox/ioBroker.fritzdect/README.md

 0.0.2

 smartfritz-promise->fritzapi
-running version, tested with 1x DECT200 and Fritzbox FW=6.51
+running version, tested with 1x DECT200 and Fritzbox FW=6.51 on Win10 with 4.5.0

 0.0.1
 running version, tested with 1x DECT200 and Fritzbox FW=6.30